Axiomatic Choice

 \section{The Decision-Evaluation Paradox}

-We can commit to obeying that axiom when making a decision before ever observing a profile, e.g., democratic principles behind election laws.
-The process of making the decision guided by the forcing axiom implements the axiom's implied rule.
-Counterintuitively, if we take the rule implied by a forcing axiom and use it to make decisions, we are NOT guaranteed that those decisions will obey the axiom.
-Even though the outcomes of our decision-making are dictated by the forcing axiom, the decision itself which implements the implied rule does not obey the axiom.
+We can commit to obeying a forcing axiom when making a decision before ever observing a profile, knowing that it will lead us to a unique outcome.
+The process of making a decision guided by the forcing axiom implements the axiom's implied rule.
+Counterintuitively, if we take the rule implied by a forcing axiom and use it to make decisions, those decisions are not guaranteed to obey the axiom.
 We call this the Decision-Evaluation Paradox.
 Below is a minimal example proving the existence of the paradox.

 \begin{theorem} Making a decision using the implied rule of a forcing axiom does not guarantee that the decision obeys the axiom. \end{theorem}